Spending My Time: Commercial performance

 The song was not as commercially successful as the duo's preceding singles.
 It peaked at number thirty-two on the Billboard Hot 100 in the US, ending a run of five consecutive top two singles on the chart.
 In the liner notes of their 1995 greatest hits compilation Don't Bore Us, Get to the Chorus!, Per Gessle said he believed that "Spending My Time" was "going to be our biggest hit ever, which might have happened if not our American record company had fired a lot of... ah, never mind."
 At the end of 1991, EMI merged with other record companies to form EMI Records Group North America.
 The merger resulted in the new company firing over a hundred members of staff, and saw Roxette receiving little support from the new label.
 The song also peaked at number nine in Canada.

 Music video

-The accompanying music video for "Spending My Time" was directed by American director Wayne Isham and depicts singer Marie Fredriksson at multiple places in a house, such as sitting by a window, lying in bed, sitting on a couch and at a table.
+The music video for "Spending My Time" was directed by American director Wayne Isham and depicts singer Marie Fredriksson at multiple places in a house, such as sitting by a window, lying in bed, sitting on a couch and at a table.
 Gessle also appears occasionally playing the guitar.